Last updated on

 NATF COVID-19 Vaccine Position Statement

-The North American Thrombosis Forum (NATF) strongly recommends that all eligible individuals get vaccinated against COVID-19, including:
+The North American Thrombosis Forum (NATF) strongly recommends that all eligible individuals get vaccinated and boosted against COVID-19, including:

 - People who have had a blood clot in the past

 - People with genetic clotting disorders (such as factor V Leiden) or who have a family history of blood clots

 - People who take anticoagulation (sometimes called blood thinners)

 - People who take antiplatelet medications (aspirin, clopidogrel, ticagrelor)

 - People who have bleeding disorders such as hemophilias

 Vaccination is the key to protecting our individual health and limiting the spread of COVID-19 in our communities.
 It’s also the best tool we have to prevent blood clots and other vascular complications associated with COVID-19, such as pulmonary embolism (PE), deep vein thrombosis (DVT), and stroke, as well as the chronic symptoms known as “long COVID,” which can persist indefinitely and be debilitating.

 What We Know:

 - Infectious diseases spread quickly within communities that have high numbers of unvaccinated people.
 As more people become vaccinated and boosted, disease transmission from person to person declines, which is known as herd immunity.
 When we achieve herd immunity, we protect the most vulnerable people in our society, including the elderly and those who have weakened immune systems.